CatalaLang/catala-book/src/2-3-list-scopes.md

   definition household_tax equals
     let number_of_individuals equals number of individuals in let number_of_children equals
-      sum integer
+      sum integer of
-        of individual.number_of_children for individual among individuals
+        map each individual among individuals to individual.number_of_children in
-    in
     $10,000
     * (